ykandrirody/creedengo-common/doc/starter-pack.md

 Many ways to do this :

-- first way : choose a rule in following tables that is ready to implement (🚀) or has to be analyzed (❓)
+- **FIRST WAY** : choose a rule in following tables that is ready to implement (🚀) or has to be analyzed (❓)
    - [Web rules](https://github.com/green-code-initiative/creedengo-rules-specifications/blob/main/RULES.md)
    - [Android (Java) rules](https://github.com/green-code-initiative/ecocode-android/blob/main/android-plugin/RULES.md)
    - [iOS (Swift) rules](https://github.com/green-code-initiative/creedengo-ios/blob/main/RULES.md)
-- second way : pick a plugin in the table bottom and check if a rule is waiting to be implemented.
+- **SECOND WAY** : pick a plugin in the table bottom and check if a rule is waiting to be implemented.

 | Plugin Language | Plugin Rules Ideas                                                                                                                                                                                                                                |
 |-----------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|